LinorDolev/Data-Samples-API/ReadMe.md

   - sampleType - Can be one of the following: volume, pressure, temperature.
   - value - A number which is validated according to the sampleType

+You can query a sample and view it timestamp any timezone from: https://momentjs.com/timezone//

 ## Rule
  - formula - a formula that will later be assessed/evaluated with data samples values, for a True/False result.